manuelaguirre/dq-stack/dq-server/README.md

 #### PUT

 If `company` is set as an empty string in the request body, the corresponding company field in the database will be unset.

+### Questions

+#### PUT

+Every text field can be modified sending a PUT Request with the updated entity in the body

+For updating images, you should send a `multipart/form-data` PUT request to the `/api/questions/<questionID>/image` endpoint, server will respond with 201 if the question didn't previously have an image, or with 200 if an existing image was replaced.